Native Eyewear Camas Sunglasses Review

 Final Thoughts on the Native Eyewear Camas

 With excellent optics, light weight, and a comfortable fit, the Native Camas is my current pick for an “everyday” sunglass that could easily adapt to active use if you know the light conditions won’t change too drastically.
 I tested the Iron frames with Grey polarized Lens, but the Camas is also available in Maple Tort with Brown polarized lens and Smoke-White with Silver Reflex polarized lens.
 Bonus points for the included case and soft pouch that doubles as a cleaning cloth.
-The Camas retails for $149 and $169.
-For more information, please visit http://www.nativeyewear.com/
+For more information, please visit https://www.amazon.com/nativeyewear.